Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 `depends_on :macos` can also accept a string starting with a comparison operator such as `>=`, followed by an OS X release in the form above.
-The following are both valid expressions meaning "at least OS X 10.9":
+The following are both valid expressions meaning “at least OS X 10.9”:

 ```ruby
 depends_on :macos => '>= :mavericks'